coveo/push-api-client.java/README.md

 ## Logging

-If you want to push multiple documents to your Coveo organization and use a service for that (e.g. `PushService`, `StreamService`), you need to configure a **logger** to be able to see what happens.
+If you want to push multiple documents to your Coveo organization and use a service for that (e.g. `PushService`, `StreamService`), you may find it useful to configure a **logger** to catch error and warning messages .

 1. Go to your project's root folder.